 - Facilities should create a plan for managing new admissions and readmissions whose COVID-19 status is unknown.
 Options include placement in a single room or in a separate observation area so the resident can be monitored for evidence of COVID-19.

 - Testing residents upon admission could identify those who are infected but otherwise without symptoms and might help direct placement of asymptomatic residents into a designated COVID-19 area in the facility.
 However, a single negative test upon admission does not mean that the resident was not exposed or will not become infected in the future.
-Newly admitted or readmitted residents should still be monitored for evidence of COVID-19 for 14 days after admission and cared for using all recommended COVID-19 PPE.
+Newly admitted or readmitted residents should still be quarantined for evidence of COVID-19 for 14 days after admission and cared for using all recommended COVID-19 PPE.
+However, quarantine is no longer recommended for residents who are being admitted or readmitted to a post-acute care facility if the resident is fully vaccinated and has not had prolonged close contact with someone with SARS-CoV-2 infection in the prior 14 days.
+Close contact is defined as contact within six feet for 15 minutes or more in a 24-hour period.

 - Facilities must follow all regulations related to discharges, including involuntary discharges.
 A diagnosis of COVID-19 in and of itself does not meet the regulatory standard for an involuntary discharge.